aerogear/offix/docs/ref-offline.md

 ```

 > Note: Additionally to watching individual mutations framework offers global offline listener that can be supplied when creating client.

+> Note: When using `client.mutate` method offline capabilities will not be enabled.
+Users can easily differenciate between offline enabled API and other API that might not require offline persistence.

 ## Global Update Functions